Marian Burros

-Marian Burros (born in Waterbury, Connecticut) is a cookbook author, and food columnist for The New York Times, a position she has held since 1983.
-Previously, Burros was The Washington Post's food editor and a consumer reporter for an NBC affiliate, a position for which she won an Emmy Award.
+Marian Jewel Burros (née Fox; June 12, 1933 – September 20, 2025) was an American cookbook author and a food columnist for The New York Times, a position she held from 1981 to 2014.
+Before joining The Times, Burros was The Washington Post's food editor and a consumer reporter for WRC-TV, the NBC-owned station in Washington, a position for which she won an Emmy Award.

-Burros has also worked for NBC Radio Network News, United Features, The Washington Daily News and The Washington Star.
+Burros also worked for NBC Radio Network News, United Features, The Washington Daily News, and The Washington Star.